 The next song is "Bloodsoaked".
 Again, this song is mid-paced from the outset,

 but it gets a bit faster in a short span.
 The riffs possess sort of an epic feeling, preceding the lead solo.
 A sense of dread

 and tension is building, as the vocals become more desperate and the solos sound more tortured.
 The end is truly near.

 This classic album ends with "Stinkupuss", which begins with Celtic Frost-inspired

 riffs.
-As the song progresses, one finds old school drum beats, common in early 80s Metal, before blasting at full speed for
+As the song progresses, one finds old school drum beats, common in early '80s metal, before blasting at full speed

 into oblivion, anyone with a keen ear will be able to recognize that they just experienced something rare.
 Unlike many bands